 Elise Hoadley, Hospice Director at Sue Ryder Leckhampton Court Hospice, said: “Our heartfelt thanks go to Rhiannon and all at Harrison Clark Rickerbys for this kind donation, which will help bring comfort to our patients.

 “Syringe drivers are small portable machines that deliver a steady flow of drugs to help keep symptoms under control, helping patients remain comfortable.
 This donation will make a real difference to patients and their families.

 “Demand for our services is growing, so donations like this are extremely important in helping us to continue to be there when it matters for our patients and their families.”

-Dawn Oliver of the HCR Charitable Foundation said: “I’m so glad that we have been able to make a real difference to the hospice’s patients and their families – that is exactly what the Foundation aims to do.
+Adam Finch of the HCR Hewitsons charity said: “I’m so glad that we have been able to make a real difference to the hospice’s patients and their families – that is exactly what the charity aims to do.
 Rhiannon’s own experience shows just how important a relatively simple piece of equipment can be.”